rsdoiel/antenna/archives/2025/north_america_2025.11.md

 date: 2025-03-19, from: The Lever News

- Warren Buffett’s conglomerate profited off a makeup ingredient linked to cancer.
-Now its subsidiary is trying to create a legal precedent — and deny victims remuneration.
+ Warren Buffett’s conglomerate owns a company that profited off a cancer-linked makeup ingredient.
+Now the firm aims to create a legal precedent — and deny victims remuneration.

 <br>